Initiate reform of WTO, says G77 Chairman

 by Martin Khor

-Penang 19 Dec 99 -- Developing countries must use the next few months wisely to put the World Trade Organisation on the road to review and reform, now that the stalled Seattle Conference has afforded them the opportunity to do so, according to Clement Rohee, Foreign Minister of Guyana.
+DEVELOPING countries must use the next few months wisely to put the World Trade Organisation on the road of review and reform, now that the stalled Seattle Conference has afforded them the opportunity to do so, according to Clement Rohee, Foreign Minister of Guyana.

-"It is good that the fight has started now, when the WTO is still young," said Clement Rohee, who was at Seattle.
+'It is good that the fight has started now, when the WTO is still young,' said Rohee, who was at Seattle.

-He stressed that when the General Council meets to discuss the follow-up to the Seattle Conference, it should not give a legal status to the oral statement made by the Seattle Conference chairperson, US Trade Representative Charlene Barshefsky, at the closing plenary session.
+He stressed that when the General Council meets to discuss the follow-up to the Seattle Conference, it should not give a legal status to the oral statement made by the Seattle Conference chairperson Barshefsky at the closing plenary session.

 Rohee said it was clear the remarks by Barshefsky did not have the mandate of the Ministers, especially if one were to refer to the statements made by the African, Caribbean and Latin American groups of countries a day before the Conference ended.

-Tracing the process in which developing countries had matured in the WTO, Rohee said they were much better prepared for the Seattle Conference than during the GATT days.
+Tracing the process by which developing countries had matured in the WTO, Rohee said they were much better prepared for the Seattle Conference than during the GATT days.

-Although they did not meet or operate as a common group in the WTO, said Rohee, yet many developing countries had the opportunity to get together in various fora such as the G77, UNCTAD, ACP, Caricom and other regional groupings, where they worked out some common positions.
+Although they did not meet or operate as a common group in the WTO, said Rohee, yet many developing countries had the opportunity to get together in various fora such as the G77, the UN Conference on Trade and Development (UNCTAD), the African, Caribbean and Pacific (ACP), the Caribbean Community (Caricom) and other regional groupings, where they worked out some common positions.

-Rohee said that as a top priority, the whole question of transparency both in the WTO and the international financial institutions must be resolved.
-"There can be no debate on this point.
-No one can be against this."
+Rohee said that as a top priority, the whole question of transparency both in the WTO and in the international financial institutions must be resolved.
+'There can be no debate on this point.
+No one can be against this.'

-"We saw an attempt to replay that situation in Seattle through the infamous Green Room process, where only a few countries were selected to take part in negotiations.
+'We saw an attempt to replay that situation in Seattle through the infamous Green Room process, where only a few countries were selected to take part in negotiations.
 This led to the total marginalisation of the overwhelming membership of the WTO.
-"Developing countries thus had the experience of having the Seattle Conference hijacked from them, and Ministers were treated as mere tourists.
-Further insult was added to the wounds when on the second day of the Conference the US Trade Representative, Charlene Barshefsky, announced she had the right to make changes to the procedures in order to arrive at a Declaration at all costs."

 Rohee recalled that when that happened, there were many protests from the floor, with the banging of fists at the table.
 Rohee himself intervened and criticised the Conference leaders for shutting out the developing countries.

-"I said that we keep hearing about the need for transparency but how at the Conference there was actually no transparency at all, as we are being sidelined in the so-called Green Room process.
+'I said that we keep hearing about the need for transparency but how at the Conference there is actually no transparency at all, as we are being sidelined in the so-called Green Room process.

-"The chairman and a senior WTO Secretariat official was trying to bamboozle us to accept their draft on agriculture.
+'The chairman and a senior WTO Secretariat official were trying to bamboozle us to accept their draft on agriculture.
 I told the official, you are from the Secretariat, you should shut up, I am a Minister, it is for me to discuss this issue.
 All the Ministers in the room packed up our files and walked out.

 What happened at Seattle, concluded Rohee, had given developing countries an opportunity to reshape the WTO.
-"But we cannot be complacent.
+'But we cannot be complacent.
 We have a big stake in the organisation.
-We must carry on the fight now, to get its procedures and rules right."
-(SUNS4577)
+We must carry on the fight now, to get its procedures and rules right.